EastCoastProduct/homepage/src/services/managed-project.md

   <img src="../../images/services-illustrations/development.svg" alt="Illustration of a developer's laptop." />
 </div>

-<p>Our developers build flexible, fast and scalable web applications using Node.js, Express and React.
+<p>Our developers build flexible, fast and scalable web applications using <a href="https://nodejs.org/en/">Node.js</a>, <a href="http://expressjs.com/">Express</a> and <a href="https://facebook.github.io/react/">React</a>.
 Why did we choose to go with JavaScript for our entire tech stack?
 Simply put, hiring developers with deep client-side JS proficiency allows them to take their existing knowledge to the server-side.
-The result is a quicker path to expertise based on fluency in one language instead of many.
+The result is a quicker path to expertise based on fluency in one language instead of many.</p>

-Using React to render the user interface helps the designers and developers approach the build of an application in a more modular and systematic way.
-Over time this results in a more scalable and adaptable visual language, and lays the groundwork for a web whose future is tied to custom components.
+<p>Using React to render the user interface helps the designers and developers approach the build of an application in a more modular and systematic way.
+Over time this results in a more scalable and adaptable visual language, and lays the groundwork for a web whose future is tied to custom components.</p>

-We can even use these skills to build apps for iOS and Android using the React Native framework.
+<p>We can even use these skills to build apps for iOS and Android using the <a href="https://facebook.github.io/react-native/">React Native</a> framework.
 Developers can use the language and tools they’re already proficient in to output code suitable for building rich native app experiences for today’s smartphones.</p>